 Individuals act when there is an incentive.
-So what’s the incentive to wearing a watch in the 21st century?
-Especially when we’re all carrying smartphones that can tell the time?
+So what’s the incentive to wear a watch when we’re all carrying smartphones all the time?
 The benefits are numerous, and just a few are below.
 Note that this post isn’t arguing that all men “should” wear a wristwatch.
 Far from it.
 And also note that for our purposes, a smartwatch is NOT a wristwatch.
 We’re talking old school here.
 Quartz or automatic / mechanical.
-(Watch shown above: Hamilton Railroad Small Seconds Automatic – $649)
+(Watch shown above: Dan Henry Mecha-Quartz 1937 Dress Chronograph – $270)

 1. It’s much more subtle to glance at your wrist during a boring meeting than whipping out your phone.

 2. It makes it super easy for that cute stranger at the coffee shop to ask you for the time.

 3. Most watch straps give you a place to securely store your wedding ring while working out.

 4. If your watch has lume, when travelling, at night you can look over and see what time it is without turning on a bright blue phone screen (which isn’t great for sleep).

 5. What else are the Swiss gonna do? (this g.o.a.t. does not approve of that rudeness)

 6. They’re great for timing parking meters.
 Less tickets that way.